Ex-NSA Hacker Is Building an AI To Find Hate and Far-Right Symbols on Twitter and Facebook - Slashdot

 No, conservatives have seen fit to re-brand feminism by pointing to its extreme elements.
 Is a small government type an anarchist?
 No but an anarchist would advocate for smaller government.
 Is someone concerned about illegal immigration a racist?
 No but a racist certainly would be.
 Likewise a feminist is not a man hater just because they advocate for treating women equally.

-It makes me crazy to hear female conservative commentators make statements like "I'm not a feminist but..." and then state they're in favor of equality of the sexes or in other words, lay out a completely main stream feminist agenda.
-They're literally participating in the negative re-branding of feminism while saying they're all for it.
+It makes me crazy to hear female conservative commentators make statements like "I'm not a feminist but..." and then state they're in fa

 I used to listen to Radio 4 in the UK (that's a pretty "middle of the road" station)..
 At the hours I was in the car listening to it, Women's hour was often on; it was interesting to hear what the subjects were that women were focusing on, and sometimes came up with things that were worth pondering a lot from the male perspective..

 I gave it up when day in, day out, they were getting further and further into 3rd wave/intersectional feminism..
-Now this is a "mainstream" station, not an extreme or "out there
+Now this is a "mainstream" station, not an extreme or "out there" kind of place.
+I gave it up and just listen to the music stations now.

+I'm finding 3rd wave being more and more "normal feminism"..
+If you're first or second wave feminist, it's not called "feminist" by a huge section these days, just "normal"..
+After the war of sex in feminism that led to 3rd wave, there's no agreement on what it means to be feminist, so you say what it means, and anyone who disagrees is an oppressor.
+I've had loads of 'mainstream' women tell me it's perfectly valid to put me down and be as abusive as they like, as I have "male privilege", and it's their enshrined right to do this.

 Re: (Score:2, Informative)